 Although this technology is most frequently associated with VoIP and desktop telephones, it holds great potential for mobility as well.
 In particular, a core functionality of virtual PBX is its ability to easily provision additional lines.
 With PBX for business in place, even small companies on extremely limited budgets can turn employee cellphones into another company number.

 Another key benefit of hosted PBX is that the technology leverages one of the top bonuses offered by tablets and smartphones: the ability to access company email from just about any location.
 In particular, AccessDirect’s professional business voicemail solution includes a voicemail-to-email feature that sends a voice message directly into any end user’s inbox.
 With this configuration in place, employees can use their preferred personal mobile device to stay on top of client or customer communications even if they are miles away from the central office.
 AccessDirect also offers a fax-to-email feature that similarly enables workers to use smartphones or tablets to stay in touch with anyone, even if the other person prefers legacy communication methods like fax machines.
-Increase productivity with Virtual PBX from AccessDirect today!
+Increase employee productivity with BYOD policies and a Virtual PBX from AccessDirect today!